tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_tutorial_overview.md

 ## How my OpenAPI/Swagger tutorial is different

 You can find many Swagger tutorials online.
 What makes mine different?
-Besides the end-to-end walkthrough using the OpenAPI 3.0 (rather than 2.0) version of the spec, and using an actual API for context, I also show how OpenAPI fields map to Stoplight, Redoc, and Swagger UI.
+Besides the end-to-end walkthrough using the OpenAPI 3.0 (rather than 2.0) version of the spec, and using an actual API for context, I also show how OpenAPI fields map to Stoplight and Swagger UI.
 Specifically, I demonstrate how and where each of the OpenAPI fields gets displayed in these display frameworks.

 Many other display frameworks besides [Stoplight](https://stoplight.io/studio/) and [Swagger UI](https://github.com/swagger-api/swagger-ui) can parse and display information in an OpenAPI specification document, and you can even create your own custom parsing tools, but these two tools tend to be common.
 Additionally, the two approaches provide a nice contrast: a GUI approach (Stoplight) versus a more code-based approach (Swagger) for contrast.
 In the future, I plan to add more information about additional display frameworks.
 First, let me introduce the two tools a bit more: